AndrewMendezData/AndrewMendezData.GitHub.io/project_hospitalsql.md

 **Is the hospital treating patients of different races differently, specifically with the number of lab procedures done?**<br><br>
-For this query, I used the JOIN statement to bring together two tables in the "patient" database; "health" & "demographics".
+For this query, I used the JOIN statement to bring together two tables in the "patient" database; "health" & "demographics". <br><br>

 Here is the query I used:<br><br>
 <img src="images/q4 query.png?raw=true"><br><br>

 Here is the return:<br><br>